ArtPoon/slides/markdown/mimm4750g-phylogeo.md

 # Limitations of discrete migration models

-* The modifiable areal unit problem - our results will change with different maps.
+* The modifiable areal unit problem.
+  * Our results will change with different partitions of space into discrete regions.

-* We cannot model a new location &mdash; if we sampled infections from two regions, we cannot reconstruct their ancestor in a third, intermediate location.
+* We cannot model a new location.
+  * If we sampled infections from two regions, we cannot reconstruct their ancestor in a third, intermediate location.

 * The number of rate parameters quadratically with the number of regions!
+  * This is really a problem if we let every pair of regions have their own migration rate.

 ---